awsdocs/amazon-s3-userguide/doc_source/lifecycle-configuration-examples.md

 ## Example 6: Specifying a lifecycle rule for a versioning\-enabled bucket<a name="lifecycle-config-conceptual-ex6"></a>

-You can use S3 Lifecycle rules with versioned buckets, and for the most part, the rules function in the same way as they do with nonversioned buckets\.
-However, there are a few things to be aware of regarding how Amazon S3 handles versioning and S3 Lifecycle rules\.
-These examples demonstrate the behavior with versioned buckets\.

-**Example 1: Keeping old versions**
-Suppose that you have a versioning\-enabled bucket, which means that for each object you have a current version and zero or more noncurrent versions\.
-You want to maintain one year's worth of history and then delete the noncurrent versions\.
-For more information about S3 Versioning, see [Using versioning in S3 buckets](Versioning.md)\.
+Suppose that you have a versioning\-enabled bucket, which means that for each object, you have a current version and zero or more noncurrent versions\. \(For more information about S3 Versioning, see [Using versioning in S3 buckets](Versioning.md)\.\) In this example, you want to maintain one year's worth of history, and delete the noncurrent versions\.
+Amazon S3 S3 Lifecycle configurations supports keeping 1 to 100 versions of any object\.

-Also, you want to save storage costs by moving noncurrent versions to S3 Glacier 30 days after they become noncurrent \(assuming that these versions are cold data for which you don't need real\-time access\)\.
-In addition, you also expect the frequency of access of the current versions to diminish 90 days after creation, so you might choose to move these objects to the S3 Standard\-IA storage class\.
+To save storage costs, you want to move noncurrent versions to S3 Glacier Flexible Retrieval 30 days after they become noncurrent \(assuming that these noncurrent objects are cold data for which you don't need real\-time access\)\.
+In addition, you expect frequency of access of the current versions to diminish 90 days after creation, so you might choose to move these objects to the S3 Standard\-IA storage class\.

 ```
  1. <LifecycleConfiguration>